Sunday, September 28, 2025

 “When Michaiah the son of Gemariah, the son of Shaphan, heard all the words of the Lord from the book, he then went down to the king’s house, into the scribe’s chamber; and there all the princes were sitting — Elishama the scribe, Delaiah the son of Shemaiah, Elnathan the son of Achbor, Gemariah the son of Shaphan, Zedekiah the son of Hananiah, and all the princes.”
 Jeremiah 36:11-12

 Michaiah is the great grandson of Jeremiah’s Uncle Azaliah, another of his cousins.
 When he heard Baruch reading God’s Word from Jeremiah’s scroll, he informed the princes about it.
-Prince Elnathan had previously led a posse to Egypt to capture a good prophet named Urijah and bring him back to Jerusalem for execution.
+Prince Elnathan had previously participated in the arrest and execution of the prophet Urijah.
 Hananiah would have Jeremiah arrested and put in stocks at a future date.
-[3] Prince Gemariah, on the other hand, was a cousin of Jeremiah and Baruch.
+[2] Prince Gemariah, on the other hand, was a cousin of Jeremiah and Baruch.
 He would prove himself helpful to them at a future date.

 “Then Michaiah declared to them all the words that he had heard when Baruch read the book in the hearing of the people.
 Therefore all the princes sent Jehudi the son of Nethaniah, the son of Shelemiah, the son of Cushi, to Baruch, saying, ‘Take in your hand the scroll from which you have read in the hearing of the people and come.’
 So, Baruch the son of Neriah took the scroll in his hand and came to them.”
 Jeremiah 36:13-14